jcurl/RJCP.DLL.Trace/README.md

 ### .NET Framework Client

-There is nothing in particular tha tneeds to be done, other than to define the trace listener in the `app.config` file.
+There is nothing in particular that needs to be done, other than to define the trace listener in the `app.config` file.

 ```xml